RP6502-RIA-W¶

 Example AT commands:

-A full telnet stack has yet to be written so all connections are raw TCP.
+A full telnet stack is not yet implemented, so all connections are raw TCP.

 “Telephone Numbers” are saved immediately and are not linked to profiles.